Skip to main content

 Team-Wide Server Access

-Scenario: Give all engineers access to the GitHub MCP
+Scenario: Give engineering and devops teams access to the GitHub MCP

 Access Scope: Entire Server

-Result: All engineers can use every tool in the GitHub MCP
+Result: All members of both groups can use every tool in the GitHub MCP

 When to use:

-• Server tools are all appropriate for the group
+• Server tools are all appropriate for the groups

 • Simplicity is preferred over granularity